ahadas/ahadas.github.io/_posts/2022-7-7-push-to-openshift-local-registry.md

 ```
 And setting the value of RELATED_IMAGE_CONTROLLER to: `image-registry.openshift-image-registry.svc:5000/openshift/forklift:latest`

-Finally delete the operator deployment and reprovision the Forklift` Controller, which will now use the new image from the internal registry.
+Finally, delete the operator deployment and reprovision the Forklift` Controller, which will now use the new image from the internal registry.